Student Posture Guide — Study Posture Tips

 Posture Tips While Studying

-Use a book stand to reduce head tilting.
-Sit deep in the chair with back against the backrest, feet flat on the floor.
-Take 10-minute breaks every 50 minutes to stretch.
+Use a book stand to raise materials to eye level, significantly reducing head tilting.
+Sit deep in the chair with your back against the backrest, and set the desk height so elbows rest at 90 degrees.
+If feet don't reach the floor, use a footrest.
+Take 10-minute breaks every 50 minutes for neck and shoulder stretches.
+When studying on a tablet, use a stand to raise the screen to eye level as well.

 Backpack and Posture